Avoid back pain: Here’s how to move a freezer

 • Enlist help.
 Don’t attempt to move a freezer alone.
 Having friends to help is important, as moving it by yourself can result in injury or damage to your home and the appliance.
 If no one’s available, feel free to hire appliance removalists.

-• Read the owner’s manual.
+• Read the product’s manual.
 The manufacturer may have specific instructions for moving the equipment.

 • Measure your freezer.
 Check if the pathway is spacious enough.
 Make sure that doors and halls are wide enough to fit the appliance.

 • Empty your freezer.
-Generally, it’s not advisable to learn how to move a freezer full of food for a few reasons.
-First, leaving food items inside will increase the freezer’s weight, making it harder to move.
-Second, any deep-frozen food items will begin to defrost as soon as the freezer is disconnected from power.
-This is especially problematic for long-distance moves, as the food will likely spoil and go bad.
+Leaving food items inside will increase the freezer’s weight, making it harder to move; and any deep-frozen food items will begin to defrost as soon as the freezer is disconnected from power.
 Removing all food items to make the freezer lighter and prevent spoilage is best.

 • Disconnect the ice maker.
 Refer to the manual to disconnect the ice-making device from the water supply.
 If unsure, call a professional removalist.

 • Defrost your freezer.
 Unplug the freezer, leave the door open for several hours, or use the defrost function if available.
-Allow enough time for defrosting, which can take at least 24 hours, depending on the room temperature and amount of ice buildup inside.
+Defrosting can take at least 24 hours, so allow enough time for this process.
 Collect any non-drained water in containers and drain it in the sink to reduce the weight of the freezer.

 • Deep-clean your freezer.
 Use a soft non-abrasive sponge to clean the appliance.
 Remove shelves and drawers and wash them with soapy water.
 If there are any stubborn stains, use a wet sponge with baking soda to act as a gentle abrasive.